ignaciomsarmiento/spread_detection_and_dynamics_CoVIDA/README.md

 ## Data files

-All necesary data except HBS sample are available.
-To request access to the HBS sample please contact
+All necesary data except HBS data are available.
+Some of the results require the HBS data on all positive detected cases from the Health Secretary of Bogota.
+We accessed this data through a sharing agreement and are not allowed to share the original data.

 - `Data/Data_CoVIDA.dta` CoVIDA Sample
 - `Data/pob_cats.dta`    Population by occupational category